nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     <tr>
         <td>EMAIL</td>
         <td><code>e/</code></td>
-        <td>It represents the email of the students.
+        <td>It represents the email of the student.
         </td>
     </tr>
     <tr>